EnzoRoselli/globant-fit-kotlin/README.md

 - Kotlin 1.5.10 (Compatibility with Java 16)
 - Spring Boot 2.5.1
-- Gradle
+- Gradle 7.0.2
-- JUnit 5
 - MySQL8
-- Mockito
 - Swagger
+- JUnit 5
+- MockK
+- Kotest (Only the Assertions Library)

 ## How to Use :pencil: